-In this article, we’ll explore the origins and benefits of a cacao ceremony, how to make ceremonial cacao, as well as the connection to ancient cultures and modern chocolate.
+Recently cacao ceremonies have been being advertised everywhere, so in this article we'll explore the origins and benefits of a cacao ceremony, how to prepare ceremonial cacao, as well as the connection to ancient cultures and modern chocolate.

 All cacao comes from Theobroma cacao, an evergreen tree native to South America, and domesticated for thousands of years in Central America.
 Historically, cacao has been a highly-valued, sacred commodity.